newrelic/node-newrelic/README.md

 If your app is doing its own error handling with domains or try/catch clauses, but you want all of the information about how many errors are coming out of the app to be centrally managed, use this call.
-Unlike most of the calls here, this call can be used outside of route handlers, but will have additional context if called from within transaction scope.
+Unlike most of the calls here, this function can be used outside of route handlers, but will have additional context if called from within transaction scope.
+If custom parameters are passed in on an object literal, they will be passed back to New Relic for display.

 ### The fine print